Published January 17, 2021

 The default strategy in stochastic gradient descent is sampling batches uniformly.
 All data points have the same probability.

 Here is a data point from our dataset .

-Let’s think of a physical analogy — picking cards.
+To get to an algorithm, let’s think of a physical analogy first: picking cards.
 If you were asked to pick random cards out of a poker deck without replacement, you might come up with the following strategy: 1.
 Pick a random card out of one stack of cards, 2.
 Put that card on a different stack, 3.
 Repeat.

 If we replace stacks with arrays in this description, we already have a quite convincing algorithm, although a few details are missing.
 Here is one way to do it:

 Much like with a stack of cards, we keep two arrays.
 The first array stores the result (result array), the second array stores the integers which we can still choose from (open array).
 Initially, there are zero integers in the result array and integers in the open array.
 On each iteration we then randomly pick one integer in the open array, remove it and put it into the result array.
 After doing this times, we have a batch of unique samples.

 To make this more efficient, we can store both arrays in one “super” array which we divide into two at index .
 The result array goes from index to index , while the open array goes from index to (inclusive).
 When we want to transfer the sample from open to result array, we simply swap the picked index with the integer at index and increase by one.
 Figure 1 visualises this algorithm.

 Let’s implement this algorithm using C++.
 As we need to have an array of size in memory, it makes sense to reuse that througout multiple samples.
 Therefore we create a class for the sampler.